GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning: Problem Statement

 \paragraph{Sample-Efficient Optimization.} In many real-world scenarios, rollouts---concretely, invocations of $\Phi$ plus evaluation by $\mu$---are often computationally, monetarily, or timewise expensive.
 The optimizer is thus limited to at most $B$ rollouts on a dataset $\mathcal{D}_\text{train} = \{ (x, m)_i \}_{i=1}^N$ with full access to $\mu$.
 The goal is to identify parameters $\langle \Pi^*, \Theta^* \rangle_\Phi$ that maximize held-out performance, subject to not exceeding the rollout budget $B$:

-This formulation captures the core challenge motivating our work: \emph{How can we extract maximal learning signal from every expensive rollout to enable effective adaptation of complex, modular AI systems in low-data or budget-constrained settings?}
+The core challenge, then, is: \emph{How do we extract maximal learning signal from every expensive rollout to enable effective adaptation of complex, modular AI systems in low-data or budget-constrained settings?}